Alcohol-related dementia: Diagnosis

 The signs and symptoms of alcohol-related dementia are essentially the same as the symptoms present in other types of dementia, making alcohol-related dementia difficult to diagnose.
 There are very few qualitative differences between alcohol dementia and Alzheimer's disease and it is therefore difficult to distinguish between the two.
 Some of these warning signs may include memory loss, difficulty performing familiar tasks, poor or impaired judgment and problems with language.
 However the biggest indicator is friends or family members reporting changes in personality.

-A simple test for intellectual function, like the Folstein Mini-Mental Status Examination, is the minimum screen for dementia.
+A simple test for intellectual function, like the Folstein mini–mental state examination, is the minimum screen for dementia.
 The test requires 15–20 minutes to administer and is available in mental health centers.

 Diagnosing alcohol-related dementia can be difficult due to the wide range of symptoms and a lack of specific brain pathology.
-The Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) is a guide to aid doctors in diagnosing a range of psychiatric disorders, and may be helpful in diagnosing dementia.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR) is a guide to aid doctors in diagnosing a range of psychiatric disorders, and may be helpful in diagnosing dementia.